erichthen/csw15l-lab-reports/erichlab3.md

 32
 }
 ```
 #### This command will count the amount of times "a" appears in the text.
 Since I am combining it with the -w option above, I am looking for the frequency of lines that contain "a" as a word by itself.
 Using this command shows me that 32 lines contain a lowercase, independent "a" in this file.
 This is helpful to use once again if you want to get an idea of how frequently the sequence appears in the file.

+## Source used as a reference for all options: [Geeks for Geeks - grep command in Unix/Linux](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)